A very important part of my kitchen is the spicy, umami flavor of miso paste

 Miso is typically produced through the fermentation of soybeans with grains and salt.
 There are numerous variants with various levels of strength, color, and flavor.

-Alternating a form of miso with another doesn’t always taste the same even if food allergies or intolerances are not a factor.
+miso with another doesn’t always taste the same even if food allergies or intolerances are not a factor.

 Nonetheless, here’s a rundown of what to think about when you or the person you want to cook for can not eat gluten or soy.